VildeAvloes/semester-project-1/README.md

 ## Contributing
 I made this project myself.
-If you would like to contribute please feal free to make a branch and push your commits.
+If you would like to contribute please feel free to make a branch and push your commits.

 ## Contact